How Do You Know If You Have Scabies?

 The bad news is that, yes, the thought of having scabies is totally gross.
 However, there is some good news --there is a good cure.

 The medication: Your physician will prescribe you a cream called permethrin that you apply from the neck down all the way to the soles of the feet at night before bedtime.
-One quick and dirty tip is to not forget to apply it behind the ears, in the groin and buttocks folds, and even in between the webs of the fingers and toes.
+Don't forget to apply it behind the ears, in the groin and buttocks folds, and even in between the webs of the fingers and toes.
 Make sure you cover every nook and cranny.

 The cream needs to be left on the body for at least 8 hours, so I typically tell my patients to rinse off upon awakening in the morning.
 And everyone can go back to school or work that morning, and should no longer be contagious!